 Webmaster job description element #9: Maintain responsive design.

 A webmaster should stay up to date on the web’s latest technologies and make sure the site and its products are always mobile-friendly and multi-platform ready.
 Today this list includes new technologies like Accelerated Mobile Pages (AMP) and appropriate website caching and mirroring to facilitate speedy load times and reliability.

 Webmaster job description element #10: Plan for future changes to the website.

 Beyond the focus of day-to-day activities, the improvement of the website as a whole is a necessary consideration for webmasters.
 As the Internet evolves, the webmaster’s job is to stay current with software and hardware that can improve the success of an online business.

-Do you have the technical aspects of your website working towards your organization’s vision?
+Do you have the technical aspects of your website working towards your organization’s vision and goals?

 This post was originally published in 2011 and is continually updated.